Using Canadian C-17 Globemaster III’s to fight wildfires

 In the Canadian Forces, these aircraft are designated as the CC-177 Globemaster III.
 This plane can travel very long distances and carry extremely heavy payloads.
 And it can operate from short runways in difficult environments all over the world.

 There have been calls to bring the Martin Mars water bomber back into service.
 However the Martin Mars “only” holds 27,276 litres of water (compared to 50,000 litres, potentially, for the C-17).
 The Martin Mars has been in service since 1944.
 Over seventy years!
-Not a lot of aircraft that have been in operational for that long.
+Not a lot of aircraft that have been in operation for that long.
 The C-17 Globemaster III entered service in 1995, so that’s a fifty year difference in aircraft technology.

 Obviously this is not something that could be used right now, but perhaps it is worth exploring for the future.